open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Consumer expectations

-ExponentialHistogram buckets are expected to map into numbers can be represented using normalized IEEE 754 double-width floating point values (i.e., subnormal values are excluded).
+ExponentialHistogram buckets are expected to map into numbers that can be represented using normalized IEEE 754 double-width floating point values (i.e., subnormal values are excluded).
 Consumers SHOULD reject ExponentialHistogram data with `scale` and bucket indices that